 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

 "Help me get creative on approaches to improving or developing the skills that matter to you.
-Please use [this anonymous method*] to share some helpful ideas about how we could teach and share skills in our workplace, including if we’re not given the budget for external training or trainers.
+Please use [this anonymous method*] to share some helpful ideas about how we could teach and share skills at work, including if we’re not given the budget for external training or trainers.
 For example, if you feel confident about teaching a specific skill to the rest of the team, or know of a great free online source, please let me know."

 3. I can comfortably manage my workload.

-When employees are clear about their priorities, feel that the work they do matters, have what they need to succeed and have reasonable expectations in terms of hours and deadlines, working hard is not necessarily stressful.
+When employees are clear about their priorities, feel that the work they do matters, have what they need to succeed and have reasonable expectations in terms of hours and deadlines, working hard isn't necessarily stressful.
 In fact, it may be energizing.

 If your members are experiencing or at risk of burnout, Burnout response for leaders contains helpful information as well as an organizational assessment and prevention strategies.